Quantum-Software-Tools/QSPLIT-MLFT/README.md

 ### Contents

-The contents of this repository are as follows (all codes written in Python 3):
+All codes in this repository are written in Python 3, version `>=3.8.13`.
+Python package requirements are specified in `requirements.txt`.

-* `circuit_cutting.py`: this file contains methods to cut a quantum circuit (represented by a Qiskit `QuantumCircuit` object) into fragments.
+The contents of this repository are as follows:

-* `mlrecon_methods.py`: this file contains the primary methods used for maximum likelihood fragment tomography, as well as a tensor-network-based method for recombining fragment models to reconstruct the "full" (pre-cut) circuit output.
-Also included here are methods to construct some simple quantum circuits that are amenable to circuit cutting, such as the "clustered random unitary circuits" used in our paper.
+* `circuit_ansatz.py`: this file contains a method to construct the "random clustered circuit" used in [our paper](https://www.nature.com/articles/s41534-021-00390-6), and to identify the locations at which this circuit should be cut.
-* `mlrecon_demo.py`: this is a "demo" file for using the methods in `circuit_cutter.py` and `mlrecon_methods.py`.
-By default, this file will build a clustered random unitary circuit, and compare the fidelity of estimating this circuit's output using
+* `cutting_methods.py`: this file contains the primary methods used for (a) cutting a circuit into fragments, (b) performing maximum-likelihood fragment tomography, and (c) recombining fragment models to reconstruct the probability distribution over measurement outcomes for the full, uncut circuit.
-  1. full circuit execution
+* `compute_fidelities.py`: this file can be considered a "demo" script for the methods in `circuit_ansatz.py` and `cutting_methods.py`.
+By default, running this file will build a clustered random unitary circuit, and compute the fidelity of estimating this circuit's output using
-  2. the [original](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.125.150504) circuit cutting method (also on the [arXiv](https://arxiv.org/abs/1904.00102))
+  1. full circuit execution,
-  3. our circuit cutting method (maximum likelihood fragment tomography).
+  2. the [original](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.125.150504) circuit cutting method (also on the [arXiv](https://arxiv.org/abs/1904.00102)), and
-* `collect_mlrecon_data.py`: this script simulates circuits with varying qubit, fragment, and shot numbers, and computes the fidelity with which these circuits' outputs can be estimated using the same methods as in the demo script (`mlrecon_demo.py`).
-This is the script that was used to collect all simulation data for our paper.
+  3. the method from [our paper](https://www.nature.com/articles/s41534-021-00390-6), maximum likelihood fragment tomography.
-* `plot_mlrecon_data.py`: this script plots the data collected by `collect_mlrecon_data.py` to make the simulation figures in our paper.
+* `collect_data.py`: this script simulates circuits with varying qubit, fragment, and shot (or repetition) numbers, and computes the fidelity with which these circuits' outputs can be estimated using the same methods as in `compute_fidelities.py`.
+This script collects all simulation data for [our paper](https://www.nature.com/articles/s41534-021-00390-6).

-The codes in this repository were last tested with Python version 3.8.12.
-Dependencies are specified in `requirements.txt`.
+* `plot_data.py`: this script plots the data collected by `collect_data.py` to make the simulation figures in [our paper](https://www.nature.com/articles/s41534-021-00390-6).